-The new Chanel J-12 Chromatic (ref.
-H2566) watch is presented in a new (or, rather, previously not employed as a material of choice by other watchmaking or jewelry brands) form of ceramic, which is probably based on titanium carbide and looks more like high-polished metal that looks way more attractive than those glossy, plasticky timekeepers made using different versions of the extremely robust (albeit easy to shatter) material that was popularized by Rado decades ago.
+The 2011 Chanel J-12 Chromatic (ref.
+H2566) is presented in a new (or, rather, previously not employed as a material of choice by other watchmaking or jewelry brands) form of ceramic.
+Probably based on titanium carbide, it looks more like high-polished metal and is way more attractive than those glossy, plasticky timekeepers made using different versions of the extremely robust (albeit easy to shatter) material that was popularized by Rado decades ago.

 No details are given so far, but I suppose that the material may be a form of the well-known Cera-Titan material, which is so popular among Japanese knife-makers.
 Extremely lightweight, resistant to corrosion and, as you probably have already noted, looking extremely cool with its liquid metal-like surface, the material is a bit on an expensive side, but that’s probably not an issue -some may even call it a feature– when you are dealing with a luxury timekeeper.

-Also, to my knowledge, it is not correct to say that titanium is “mixed with ceramic” as Chanel puts it since the ceramic material IS made of titanium carbide powder, which is mixed with some other oxide and then baked at high pressure and very high temperatures (around 1500 Celsius.)
+Also, to my knowledge, it is not correct to say that titanium is “mixed with ceramic” as Chanel puts it since the ceramic material IS made of titanium carbide powder, which is mixed with some other oxide and then baked at high pressure and temperatures (around 1500 Celsius.)

-The result is a very lightweight (around a half that of steel,) hard almost as diamond and therefore a very scratch-resistant material that will preserve its new looks despite the years of daily abuse (just try to be careful enough not to drop the gadget on a hard surface.)
+The result is a lightweight (around a half that of steel,) hard almost as diamond and therefore a scratch-resistant material that will preserve its new looks despite the years of daily abuse (just try to be careful enough not to drop the gadget on a hard surface.)

 The new J12 Chromatic range is presented in two sizes –38 mm (ref.
 H3242) and 41 mm, which is probably designed for men– and at least two versions that have different exterior decor.